 Find out how to apply to get your enforcement order or infringement warrant cancelled (revoked) if you have special circumstances.

-You can apply to get your fines reviewed if:
+You can apply to get your fines reviewed if you had special circumstances when you got the fine, and

 You have special circumstances if you: